The phenomenon of cavitation occurs in industrial pumps when air bubbles are formed quickly in a fluid and then rapidly collapse.

 It’s essential to stay within the performance guidelines the pump manufacturer provides.
 Pump curves provide information on the pump’s required net positive suction head, so it’s crucial to check the pump’s performance curve to ensure it has the appropriate specifications for your application.
 This can help to prevent cavitation and ensure optimal pump performance.

-1. Selection of Pump
+Selection Of Pump

 Choosing the right pump for the task is crucial to prevent cavitation.
 Cavitation becomes more frequent when the pump head declines, or the capability rises.
 Therefore, the most effective initial strategy is to choose the appropriate pump to guarantee that the NPSHa stays above the NPSHr, ensuring a favorable margin.